Total (0 items)

 Vitamin D

-This important vitamin helps our bodies absorb calcium which both support healthy bones and muscles.
+This important vitamin helps our bodies to absorb calcium which supports both healthy bones and muscles.
 In spring and early summer, most of us get enough vitamin D from the action of sunlight on our skin.
-However, the government recommends adults take a daily supplement of 10 micrograms of vitamin D during autumn and winter when sunlight levels are lower.

 • Red meat